MicrosoftDocs/SupportArticles-docs/SkypeForBusiness/SkypeServer/server-conferencing/sfb-play-dial-tone-teams-call.md

 To improve the user's experience, Microsoft has rolled out a new HID feature to enable **Mute/Unmute** for Island mode users in Teams.
 Here are a few notes and requirements regarding this new feature:

-1. This feature applies to Windows (32 bit) only. macOS experience is unchanged.
+1. This feature applies to Windows (32 bit) only.
+The MacOS experience is unchanged.
-2. You must update Skype for Business client to version 16.0.11020.10000 or higher.
-If you don't, HID will remain disabled in Teams.
+2. You must update the Skype for Business client to version 16.0.11020.10000 or higher.
+If you don't, the HID feature will remain disabled in Teams.
-3. The new feature allows the use of the **Mute/Unmute** HID controls.
-The **Hook/OffHook** and other HID controls won't work.
-Volume control and ring tone aren't affected.
+3. With the availability of the **Mute/Unmute** HID controls, previously available controls such as **Hook/OffHook** aren't supported.
+However, volume control and ring tone aren't affected.